Tom Brady’s father says Buccaneers are ‘licking their chops’ for Week 4 game at New England

 The Buccaneers are “licking their chops to come up there and kind of take the Patriots down a notch,” Brady Sr. added with a chuckle.

 Brady Sr. did mix in praise for his son’s former team.
-Describing the Pats as “our second-favorite team” these days, he said, “It’s been our home for 20 years, so we love Boston.
+Describing the Pats as “our second-favorite team” these days, he said: “It’s been our home for 20 years, so we love Boston.
 It’s been a very special place in our heart for so many years.”

 Nevertheless, he was blunt in his assessment of how the Week 4 contest will play out.